Part Three: Guidelines for Students

 - 360.04 Problem Drinking

-SUNY Cortland strives to create an academic and psychosocial environment conducive to the intellectual and personal development of its students and to the safety and well-being of all members of the College and surrounding community.
+SUNY Cortland strives to create an academic and psychosocial environment conducive to the intellectual and personal development of its students and to the safety and well-being of all members of the university and surrounding community.
 This goal is reflected in the alcohol policies and procedures that follow.
-SUNY Cortland permits the use of alcoholic beverages on campus by those who are in compliance with the State law and who adhere to the guidelines established by the College.
-More than three-quarters of the student body are under the age of twenty-one, and the College prefers that they not be excluded from activities at which alcoholic beverages are available.
+SUNY Cortland permits the use of alcoholic beverages on campus by those who are in compliance with the state law and who adhere to the guidelines established by the university.
+More than three-quarters of the student body are under the age of twenty-one, and the university prefers that they not be excluded from activities at which alcoholic beverages are available.
 Approved precautionary measures are to be taken to prevent alcoholic beverages from being dispensed to such persons.

-The College maintains that choosing not to drink is as acceptable as choosing to drink.
-The College expects its citizens who drink to do so responsibly.
-When excessive drinking or drunkenness occurs, it will be met with disapproval and appropriate sanctions will be imposed for misconduct.
+SUNY Cortland maintains that choosing not to drink is as acceptable as choosing to drink.
+The university expects its citizens who drink to do so responsibly.
 Intoxication does not excuse misconduct or infringement upon the rights and property of others.
+Appropriate conduct action will be taken when consumption of alcohol results in disruptive behavior.

 1. The use of alcoholic beverages must be consistent with the laws of the State of New York.
 The Alcoholic Beverage Control Law, Section 65, as amended 1989:

-2. The following actions constitute violations of College policy:
+2. The following actions constitute violations of SUNY Cortland policy:

-- Behavior by an intoxicated person such that he or she becomes a public nuisance.
+- Behavior by an intoxicated person such that they become a disruption to the community.

 - Consumption of alcoholic beverages: